lukas-krecan/completion-stage/README.md

 ==========================================

 An alternative implementation to Java 8 [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html).
-Its main focus to simplify support of [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) in libraries.
+Its main focus is to simplify support of [CompletionStage](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletionStage.html) in other libraries.

 # How to use